How to Identify Early Signs of Crohn’s Disease: A Comprehensive Guide

 Understanding Crohn’s Disease

 Crohn’s Disease is an autoimmune condition where the body’s immune system attacks the GI tract, causing inflammation.
-This inflammation can lead to a range of symptoms, which can be mild or severe, and can fluctuate over time.
+This inflammation can lead to a range of symptoms, which may be mild or severe and fluctuate over time.
 Early detection is vital as it allows for timely intervention and helps prevent complications.

 Symptoms of Crohn’s Disease